A Celebration of Sustainability in Sudbury

 Sign up to our Green Sundays newsletter below if you are interested in attending or having a stall at Green Sundays.

-Green Sundays is proud to be part of the Global Big Draw Festival 2021 embracing the theme 'Make the Change' with a host of hands-on eco-friendly activities at every event to creatively explore ways to live more sustainably.
+Green Sundays is proud to be part of the Global Big Draw Festival in 2021 and 2022 embracing the theme 'Make the Change' with a host of hands-on eco-friendly activities at every event to creatively explore ways to live more sustainably.

 For businesses, charities and community groups based in or within 30 miles of Sudbury, pitches are free!